Campaign finance reform amendment: 2. Saving American Democracy Amendment (2011)

-Democracy For All Amendment
+3. Democracy for All Amendment (2014; 2015; 2021)

-The Democracy For All Amendment was introduced in multiple sessions of Congress beginning with the 113th.
+The Democracy for All Amendment was introduced in multiple sessions of Congress beginning with the 113th.
 It would grant Congress and the States the ability to limit the raising and spending of money in campaigns for public office.
 It would also grant Congress and the States the ability to distinguish between a natural person and an artificial entity, such as a corporation.
 The resolution was introduced in the Senate by Senator Tom Udall and in the House by Representative Ted Deutch during both congresses.
 During the 113th congress the resolution received 129 co-sponsors in the House (all Democrats), and 48 co-sponsors in the Senate (46 Democrats, 2 Independents).
 In the Senate the resolution was never voted on, and in the House it was sent to House Subcommittee on the Constitution and Civil Justice.

 In the 2015 (114th Congress) version the resolution received 162 co-sponsors (161 Democrats, 1 Republican) in the House, while in the Senate, the resolution received 42 co-sponsors (40 Democrats, 2 Independents).
 The resolution was sent to the House Subcommittee on the Constitution and Civil Justice, and Senate Committee on the Judiciary, but failed to pass either.

 The amendment was reintroduced in 2021 (in the 117th United States Congress) as House Joint Resolution 1 (H.J.Res.
 1).